 Networking can help you find a job at an IT company after you graduate.
 That’s the ultimate aim, while other benefits include picking up some of the technical and soft skills that you’ll need in an entry-level IT job.

 1. Network with technology employers on campus

-It’s worth bearing in mind that on-campus activity is usually carried out by large IT organisations that recruit a lot of graduates each year.
-For instance, CGI has had 100+ vacancies over the past two consecutive graduate recruitment intake years.
-A smaller organisation, on the other hand, that takes on ten graduates each year, is unlikely to use events, on-campus or otherwise, as part of its student/graduate engagement and recruitment drive.
+It’s worth bearing in mind that careers events at universities are usually populated by large organisations that recruit a lot of graduates each year.
+A smaller organisation, on the other hand, that takes on ten graduates each year, is unlikely to use such events as part of its student/graduate engagement and recruitment drive.

 Practical tip: If you can research who is exhibiting beforehand, think of some questions to ask specific employers.
 If you can’t, still ask questions that show you are thinking practically about whether to apply, such as ‘what sort of work experience does X company particularly like its graduate applicants to have?’

 2. Network at student programmes run by IT employers